Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Introduction

 \section{Introduction}

-Partial-wave methods are among the standard tools for extracting baryon-resonance information from meson photoproduction data.
-In single-channel pseudoscalar-meson photoproduction, the reaction is described by four complex amplitudes and 16 polarization observables, which has motivated a substantial literature on complete experiments, amplitude ambiguities, and multipole extraction~\cite{Barker1975,Chiang1997,Sandorfi2011}.
+Partial-wave methods are among the standard tools for extracting baryon-resonance information from hadronic and electromagnetic reactions.
+In single-channel pseudoscalar-meson photoproduction, for example, the reaction is described by four complex amplitudes and sixteen polarization observables, which has motivated an extensive literature on complete experiments, amplitude ambiguities, and multipole extraction~\cite{Barker1975,Chiang1997,Sandorfi2011}.
 In practice, however, one usually does not attempt a full amplitude reconstruction at fixed angle, but rather a fixed-energy determination of a finite set of multipoles.
-This is the domain of truncated partial-wave analysis (TPWA), in which the multipole expansion is cut off at some maximal orbital angular momentum $\ell_{\max}$ and the remaining parameters are fitted directly to angular distributions and polarization observables~\cite{Omelaenko1981,Grushin1989,Wunderlich2014,Workman2017}.

-Modern TPWA work has clarified several important aspects of this program.
-One line of research addresses the relation between complete-experiment ideas and truncated multipole fits, including the question of which observables constrain a finite multipole set most efficiently~\cite{Wunderlich2014,Workman2017,WunderlichThesis}.
-A second line concerns the mathematical ambiguity structure of TPWA, in particular the relation between the discrete ambiguities of truncated analyses and the continuum ambiguities of the full amplitude \cite{Wunderlich2017Amb,Svarc2018}.
-A third line is more practical and studies the numerical stability of single-energy multipole extraction in the presence of incomplete data and finite uncertainties \cite{WunderlichThesis}.
-Closely related is the use of Legendre moments as a compact diagnostic of partial-wave content: one first fits angular distributions by finite Legendre expansions and then studies the energy dependence of the extracted coefficients \cite{WunderlichMoments2017,WunderlichMoments2020}.
-More recently, Bayesian TPWA studies have analyzed in parallel several truncation orders and the corresponding multipole posteriors and ambiguity patterns \cite{Kroenert2024}.
+This is the domain of truncated partial-wave analysis (TPWA), in which the multipole expansion is cut off at some maximal orbital angular momentum $\ell_{\max}$ and the remaining parameters are fitted directly to angular distributions and polarization observables~\cite{Omelaenko1981,Grushin1989,Wunderlich2014,Workman2017,WunderlichThesis}.
+Another line of work concerns ambiguities and numerical stability in truncated analyses, including the relation between discrete ambiguities of TPWA and the continuum ambiguities of the full amplitude~\cite{WunderlichThesis,Wunderlich2017Amb,Svarc2018}.
+Closely related is the use of Legendre moments as a compact diagnostic of partial-wave content~\cite{WunderlichMoments2017,WunderlichMoments2020}.
+More recently, Bayesian TPWA studies have investigated in parallel several truncation orders and the corresponding posterior and ambiguity structure~\cite{Kroenert2024}.

-The present work focuses on a point that is physically important, but in our view still not formulated sharply enough.
-In TPWA, one does not fit the amplitudes themselves.
-One fits observables, and observables are bilinear functionals of the amplitudes.
-Therefore truncation is not merely a restriction of the amplitude basis.
-It is a restriction on the set of bilinear interference terms that are allowed to contribute to the fit.
-Once this is recognized, a crucial consequence follows: the resonant content extracted in a truncated analysis should not, in general, be identified with the true resonant content of the full, non-truncated problem.
-Rather, a TPWA at fixed truncation order determines effective coefficients whose fitted bilinear structure is generated by nonlinear combinations drawn from the full coefficient set, not merely by higher-order corrections.